Where the North Begins

 Where the North Begins is a 1923 American silent drama film produced and distributed by Warner Bros.
 This was the third film for up-and-coming canine actor Rin Tin Tin.
 The film survives today and lapsed into the public domain on January 1, 2019, along with all remaining American works from 1923 that had not yet lapsed.

 Plot

-A German Shepherd puppy ('the Wolf-Dog') is adopted by a wolf pack in northern Canada.
+A German Shepherd puppy ('the Wolf-Dog') is adopted by a wolf pack in the frozen far north of Canada.
 Several years later he becomes good friends with a French fur-trapper called Gabriel Dupre.
 Meanwhile, a corrupt trading post manager plots to get rid of Dupre and steal Dupre's sweetheart.
 The Wolf-Dog runs away after being falsely accused of attacking a baby, but his name is ultimately cleared and Dupre brings him back.
 Ultimately, the Wolf-Dog kills the villainous manager.